dhes/ColonoscopyPolyp/input/pagecontent/index.md

 4  The Reference to the corresponding Specimen which has id example-cpSpecimen0 5  The narrative description of this polyp from the pathology report 6  The pathology member
-7  Reference to the Obsevervation that contains the histopathology of the specimen 8  The narrative description of this polyp from the pathology report 9  The dysplasia member
+7  Reference to the Observation that contains the histopathology of the specimen 8  The narrative description of this polyp from the pathology report 9  The dysplasia member
 10 The reference to the Observation that contains the dysplasia value